dart-lang/language/working/extension_structs/overview.md

 ### Identity of structs

-The identity operator on structs *may* return `true` for structs which:
+The identity operator on structs *may* return `true` for structs such that:
-  - Have the same runtime type
+  - Both have the same runtime type
-  - Are pointwise identical on the fields in the primary constructor.
+  - For every pair of corresponding fields, identical could validly return true on that pair.

-The identiity operator on structs may always return false.
+The identity operator on structs may always return false.

 In other words, the identity operator may be used as a "fast" cut-off for equality, but compilers are free to box and unbox structs at will without